nurseiit/comm-unist/README.md

 IMHO, this is the most *Korean Stereotypical* course I've ever happened to take.
 *~(You are not correct unless your answer is 100% the same)*

+**Edit 1:** Heheh, ironically it appears that I was wrong about this very part, it *is* one of the most of *that* type courses, though it doesn't even get near the all time (for now) best (or worst, you bet) from that category, OOP taught by S.K.
+It needs a dedicated blog post on its own.